romainFan3466/vwamApp/README.md

         }
     }

-Then you have to configure application/php/configDB.php with your DataBase credentials :
+Then you have to configure application/php/configDB.php with your DataBase credentials and MAIL_FROM is used to send an automatic email to new users.

     <?php
     define('DB_USERNAME', 'user name of MySQL');
     define('DB_PASSWORD', 'password of MySQL');
     define('DB_HOST', 'host of MySQL Data Base');
     define('DB_NAME', 'name of DataBase');

+    define('MAIL_FROM', 'email_address@example.com');
     ?>

 Deploy project on your FTP Server